X-Wei/x-wei.github.com/posts/soft/fr-input.md

 -----------------
 I made a french input method, if you got annoyed by the freaking french keyboard when typing accented words (i.e.  **é, û, ü, î,...** ), or you are using a QWERTY keyboard, this will be quite useful !

+In fact, I used [XiaoxiaoInput](http://yong.dgod.net/) and [Fcitx](https://fcitx-im.org/wiki/Fcitx), which are 2 excellent Chinese input methods, I just made a french word table, and added it to the program...

 screenshot:
 -----------
 **linux version:**